This article was last updated by on

 Symptoms of Rubber Plant Poisoning

-You can contact the sap of rubber plants unknowingly or while performing any activity with the plants.
-As a result, these sap might create quite a discomfort for both humans and animals.
+You can contact the sap of Rubber plants unknowingly or while performing any activity with the plants.

 Rubber Plant

-The allergic reaction to rubber plants might immediately take place or occur in a day or two.
+The allergic reaction to Rubber plants might immediately take place or occur in a day or two.

 Rubber Plant Poisoning Symptoms in Humans